LEISURELY WALKS

 When

-We will start with one walk each month on varying days of the week.
+One walk each month on varying days of the week.
 If there is enough support and others are prepared to lead some walks, we will then increase the frequency. |

-Where All walks will be fairly local
+Where Most walks will be fairly local

-but with some public transport (to the start or
+but some utilising public transport will be

 |